Pmant/node-botvac/README.md

     ]
 }
 ```
-* `getFull` - boolean, to return the full schedule object, not only it status
+* `detailed` - boolean, to return the full schedule object, not only it status

 -------------------------------------------------------
 <a name="enableSchedule"></a>